eqNj/eqN-PD2-Filter/README.md

 Updated PvP Mana Potions with latest PvP damage modifiers.

 Adjusted staffmod items so they will have their +skills listed on a second line.
 (Thank you devs for this long awaited feature!)

+Changed the purple "LLD" text on LLD item names to a purple chevron symbol (») when using the All-In-One or Potionless filter versions.

 Ensured items for Ice Bolt, Inferno, Arctic Blast, Poison Creeper, Poison Strike, and various other skills were all showing appropriately useful drops and/or description highlights.